spring-epfl/lightnion/README.md

 some form of protection.

-The trick is that you will not be able to distinguish privacy-minded users from other kinds of users... and that you can trust those privacy-minded users to run signed software that actively checks if your privacy-enabled service follows the rules.
+The trick is that you will not be able to distinguish privacy-minded users from other kinds of users.
+Thus, even getting few users to run signed software that checks if your service does not misbehave can provide good incentives to remain honest.

 To sum up, if you build such "privacy by default" service with lighttor, all your users talk to you through Tor, get some protection and can at least trust